 You decide to send out a text to all your customers (and even leads) with an irrigation system reminding them to schedule their winterizations.
 With most texting providers this is done in a similar way to sending mass emailing.
 This type of interaction borders - and can even be defined as the bridge - between marketing and customer communication.

 The next touchpoint is sending reminders.
 How many you send and how frequently is at your discretion.
-On one hand you don’t want to be a nuisance and on the other hand you want to send enough to keep customers in the loop and prevent missed appointments.
-One options could be texting reminders a week before, a day before and then on the day of, sending an update with up to the minute timing (since we all know certain days get crazy and times can shift).
+On one hand, you don’t want to be a nuisance and on the other hand, you want to send enough to keep customers in the loop and prevent missed appointments.
+One option could be texting reminders a week before, a day before, and then on the day of, sending an update with up to the minute timing (since we all know certain days get crazy and times can shift).

-Like we went over before, the majority of texting’s utility sits towards the front end of your customer experience.
-But that doesn’t mean when the work is done there isn’t other ways to leverage texting.
+As we went over before, the majority of texting’s utility sits towards the front end of your customer experience.
+But that doesn’t mean when the work is done there aren't other ways to leverage texting.
 One simple, yet helpful, way is to send completion notification texts.
 Depending on the green industry services you offer and how elaborate you want to get there are a few options.

 Customer Feedback & Satisfaction Surveys